|

 help you out, some are very low tech - but work, others are high tech and

-work but rely
+work great but rely

 on batteries.